 Rule of law is a necessary but not a sufficient condition for achieving the goal of natural justice for all, since it is possible that a society possesses the rule of law to a high degree, but for particular laws themselves to unjustly discriminate against some particular group.
 “Justice for all” is most closely approached, then, when society is characterized by the rule of law, and the legal code does not unjustly discriminate against some particular group within society.

 The concept of the rule of law derives from human reflection about what is good and evil.
-It assumes that people are reasonable creatures, responsible for ordering and channeling their wants in a productive way, even if each of never does this perfectly.
+It assumes that people are reasonable creatures, responsible for ordering and channeling their wants in the most productive ways possible.
 The “rule of men,” in contrast, assumes that people must relate to each other by acting without regard to the welfare of others (the common good).
-Promotion of the rule of law, therefore, is a powerful means of protecting the equality in dignity of all human beings.
+Promotion of the rule of law, therefore, is a means of protecting the equality in dignity of all human beings.

 It is difficult to sustain the rule of law when the moral culture of a nation is weak.
 For example, it is difficult to maintain the rule of law where there is a widespread commitment to moral relativism—the concept that absolute truth is nonexistent, impossible to know, or variable depending on circumstances.
 Traditional legal prohibitions against acts such as murder, theft, and perjury are based on the belief that there are standards of behavior to which all people must adhere and that it is possible for people to know these standards.
-In many nations, these prohibitions are deeply rooted in the Judeo-Christian religious tradition (including the Ten Commandments).
+In many nations, such standards are deeply rooted in religious traditions.

-Finally, citizens must be formed with a sense of moral obligation to observe the law.
+Finally, an important measure of a good citizen is the individual’s sense of moral obligation to observe the law.
 Where disrespect for law is widespread, legislation becomes irrelevant and enforcement of the law impossible.
-The rule of law and the moral culture informed by the Judeo-Christian tradition are thus complementary.
+The rule of law and the moral culture informed by religious tradition are thus complementary.
 A robust rule of law embedded within a strong moral culture is the surest foundation for economic development that is just and long-lived.

-None of this is to say that a religious tradition such as Christianity guarantees that a citizenry will adhere widely to the rule of law, much less that justice will be effectively extended to all.
-Both history and religion teach that people are quite capable of ignoring the precepts of their religion, and even of twisting the religion to actively support unjust practices.
-Nor is any of this to suggest that a culture lacking a robust biblical tradition dedicated to “justice for all” will necessarily be characterized by the arbitrary rule of men.
-Many Christian theologians with a high regard for the positive influence of Judeo-Christian precepts nevertheless regard the cultural pursuit of widespread natural justice and rule of law as compatible with natural reason, even as many of them also emphasize the role of common grace in strengthening natural reason, and even as they emphasize that no culture composed of fallen humans—Christian or otherwise—will ever achieve a perfectly just system of government.
+Christian theologians regard the cultural pursuit of widespread natural justice and rule of law as compatible with natural reason, even as many of them also emphasize the role of common grace in strengthening natural reason, and even as they emphasize that no culture composed of fallen humans—Christian or otherwise—will ever achieve a perfectly just system of government.